Apple Music vs Spotify Sound Quality (2026): Specs, Lossless & Atmos Compared

 Can You Actually Hear a Difference?
 (Bluetooth vs Wired)

-Okay, we’ve looked at the specs, but here is the question: Can your ears actually tell the difference between Apple Music and Spotify in 2025?
+Okay, we’ve looked at the specs, but here is the question: Can your ears actually tell the difference between Apple Music and Spotify in 2026?
+The honest answer still depends on your gear, settings, and whether you’re listening over Bluetooth or wired output.

 Let me walk you through two common scenarios so you can see where you fit in.